MEMBERSHIP TERMS AND CONDITIONS

 3.8 If a Member does not pay their Subscription for the Minimum Subscription Period (or cancels their Subscription during the Minimum Subscription Period) then the Member is liable in full for any outstanding Subscriptions in respect of the Minimum Subscription Period.

-3.9 Members agree and acknowledge that by agreeing to the Minimum Subscription Period, they are being given preferential rates by HBY and therefore it is fair and reasonable that the Member is liable for any payments referred to in condition 3.7 above.
+3.9 Members agree and acknowledge that by agreeing to any Minimum Subscription Period, they are being given preferential rates by HBY and therefore it is fair and reasonable that the Member is liable for any payments referred to in condition 3.7 above.

 3.10 It is the responsibility of the Member to cancel any direct debit or standing order with his bank on termination of his Subscription.
 HBY cannot be held liable for any payments processed due to the failure of a Member to cancel a direct debit or standing order.